asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution/index.md

 2. `git pull upstream master`
 3. `git push`

 Now, check out that branch to a branch with a new name.
-For instance if you're working on issue 45 and your work will apply to the 18, 20 and master branches, check out the master branch and create a new branch from it:
+For instance if you're working on issue 45 and your work will apply to the 20, 21, 22 and master branches, check out the master branch and create a new branch from it:

 1. `git checkout -b master-issue-45`

-The name of the new branch can be anything but it does show up in the GitHub UI so including the base branch at least is a good idea.
-That branch name will also be used if someone downloads your PR for testing.
+If you're not working on an issue, you can use a more descriptive name for the new branch, `master-new-feature` for instance, but in all cases, the name of the new branch must be prefixed with the target branch.
+That branch name appears in many GitHub CI logs and in the Pull Request UI so having the target branch name can help troubleshooting.
+It's also used if someone downloads your PR for testing.
+Finally, if you need to submit separate PRs for the same work because the original PR won't cherry-pick cleanly to all branches, you'll have to create another branch that won't conflict with your original branch.

 If your work fixes a bug in a non-master branch that doesn't exist in the higher branches, start with the highest version branch that the fix does apply to.
-For instance, if the fix applies to 20 and 18 but not master, base your new branch on 20.
+For instance, if the fix applies to 20 and 21 but not master, base your new branch on 21.

 /// warning
 You should never do work in the upstream branches like '18', '20', or 'master'.
 Doing so will pollute those branches in your fork and will make updating them difficult.